About

 The group from USF is among more than 500 scientists, engineers and innovators earning the recognition for their scientifically and socially distinguished achievements by the world’s largest general scientific society and publisher of the Science family of journals.

-Read more from USF News
+Read more from the USF Newsroom

 Marine biology student helps rescue distressed manatee in Bayboro Harbor